scrapy/scrapy/docs/topics/scrapyd.rst

 Finally, to deploy your project use::

-    scrapy deploy scrapyd:project1
+    scrapy deploy scrapyd -p project1

 This will eggify your project and upload it to the target, printing the JSON response returned from the Scrapyd server.
 If you have a ``setup.py`` file in your project, that one will be used.
 Otherwise a ``setup.py`` file will be created automatically (based on a simple template) that you can edit later.

-After running that command you will see something like this meaning your project was uploaded successfully::
+After running that command you will see something like this, meaning your project was uploaded successfully::

     Deploying myproject-1287453519 to http://localhost:6800/addversion.json